nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - ✅ CORS enabled for frontend communication
 - ✅ Auto-reload during development
 - ✅ Comprehensive test coverage with property-based testing

+## 🎨 UI Components

+### Delete All Tasks Button

+The **Delete All Tasks** button provides a quick way to clear all tasks from the system.

+**Location**: Appears at the top of the task list when one or more tasks exist.

+**Visual Design**:
+- 🗑️ Trash icon emoji for clear visual indication
+- Red border and text (danger color scheme)
+- Light pink background that transitions to solid red on hover
+- Right-aligned placement (left-aligned on mobile)
+- Disabled state when operations are in progress

+**User Flow**:
+1. User clicks "🗑️ Delete All Tasks" button
+2. Browser shows confirmation dialog: "Are you sure you want to delete ALL tasks?
+This action cannot be undone."
+3. If user confirms:
+   - Button shows "Deleting All..." and is disabled
+   - API call is made to delete all tasks
+   - All tasks are immediately removed from the UI
+   - Empty state message appears
+4. If user cancels:
+   - No action is taken
+   - Task list remains unchanged

+**Safety Features**:
+- ⚠️ **Confirmation Required**: Browser confirmation dialog prevents accidental deletion
+- 🔒 **Loading State Protection**: Button is disabled during operation to prevent duplicate requests
+- ⏸️ **Disabled When Loading**: Button is disabled when tasks are being loaded
+- 🔄 **Idempotent**: Safe to call multiple times (subsequent calls do nothing)

+**Error Handling**:
+- If the API call fails, an error message is displayed
+- Tasks remain in the UI (not deleted)
+- Error message automatically clears after 5 seconds

+**Responsive Behavior**:
+- **Desktop**: Right-aligned button with inline layout
+- **Mobile**: Full-width button stacked on its own row

 ## 📡 API Endpoints